Andylicious/slugsearch_desktop/README.md

 - INTERMEDIATE
  - Fix the problem where if you try to make the window smaller, the Table titles get reduced to a "Enrolled/Cap...".
  - When you refresh the page, go back to home.
  - UI/UX changes.
-  - A little ambiguous, but I've spent a good 20+ hours trying to get Material Design (like AngularMaterial and AngularBoostrap) to work on the page, but I've settled for normal bootstrap to get the functionality down before design, so if anyone's down to help me on the UI/UX, that'd be awesome!
+(A little ambiguous, but I've spent a good 20+ hours trying to get Material Design (like AngularMaterial and AngularBoostrap) to work on the page, but I've settled for normal bootstrap to get the functionality down before design, so if anyone's down to help me on the UI/UX, that'd be awesome! )
  - Add an [Aside](http://mgcrea.github.io/angular-strap/#/asides) so that we can start branching off to more functionality.
 - ADVANCED
  - Migrate from hrefs to states so that when we go back to Home from Results, we still get
  - Able to add UI that gets more information for each class can be displayed on either a [modal](http://mgcrea.github.io/angular-strap/#/modals) or a new page.
  - Use the Loop bus GPS tracker to write a web app that displays loop bus information.
-  - Make sure not to copy SlugRoute, message me at ahlien@ucsc.edu if you want to help with this
+(Make sure not to copy SlugRoute, message me at ahlien@ucsc.edu if you want to help with this.)
- - Dining Hall web scraper
-  - Yes, there's tons of these on the app store, but I'm anticipating this would be a useful functionality for the site.
+ - Dining Hall web scraper (Yes, there's tons of these on the app store, but I'm anticipating this would be a useful functionality for the site. )
  - Employee Request system web scraper
  - Anything else?
 Email/Contact me!